 The modern Romeo and Juliet tale follows two teenagers from completely different cliques who bond over their love of music.
 Troy Bolton (Zac Efron) the captain of the East Side High School basketball team and the most popular boy in school, meets shy and smart transfer student Gabriella Montez (Vanessa Hudgens) at a holiday karaoke party.
 When they return to school, Troy and Gabriella decide to audition for the high school musical — but Drama Club president Sharpay Evans (Ashley Tisdale) and her twin brother, Ryan Evans (Lucas Gabreel), aren’t happy about the competition.

 As Troy and Gabriella try to avoid Sharpay and Ryan’s wrath, they struggle with their own personal issues.
 Troy’s interest in the musical baffles the Wildcat basketball team, including his best friend, Chad Danforth (Corbin Bleu).
-Troy tries to decide if basketball or the musical is the right path for him.
-He famously sings the line, “My head’s in the game / But my heart’s in the song” in the track “Get Cha Head in the Game.”
-Gabriella, meanwhile, joins the scholastic decathlon team and works on overcoming her shyness so she can transform into a leading lady.
+Troy tries to decide if basketball or the musical is the right path for him, realizing, “My head’s in the game / But my heart’s in the song.”
+Gabriella, meanwhile, joins the scholastic decathlon team and works on overcoming her shyness in order to transform into a leading lady.

-The film spawned multiple sequels including High School Musical 2 (2007), High School Musical 3: Senior Year (2008), which was released in theaters, and Sharpay’s Faboulous Adventure (2011).
-High School Musical: The Musical — The Series, a television series based on the original film franchise, was released in November 2019 on Disney’s streaming platform, Disney+.
+The wildly popularr film spawned multiple sequels including High School Musical 2 (2007), High School Musical 3: Senior Year (2008), which was released in theaters, and Sharpay’s Fabulous Adventure (2011).
+High School Musical: The Musical: The Series, a television series based on the original film franchise, was released in November 2019 on Disney’s streaming platform, Disney+.

 Scroll down to see what the East Side High Schoolers look like now!